Policy explains the types of personal information Transgrid collects, where personal information is being sent and how it is kept secure.

 - Diversity information

-LUMEA may also collect personal information that is of a sensitive nature.
-This may include information on health and safety, diversity, medical information, residency status, citizenship, right to work or criminal history.
-Consent will be obtained prior to the collection of sensitive information.
+Transgrid may also collect and hold personal information that is of a sensitive nature.
+This may include information on health and safety, diversity, medical information, date of birth, residency status, and citizenship, right to work or criminal history.
+Consent will be obtained prior to the collection and use of sensitive information.

 - Directly from you

-- From third parties including from the NSW Land Registry Services and other publicly available sources and databases
+- From third parties including from the NSW Land Registry Services and other publicly available sources an databases

-How does LUMEA keep your personal information secure?
+How does Transgrid keep your personal information secure?

 - Access to personal information is controlled through access management processes